 Visitors to the school, including contractors, are asked to sign in and are given a badge, which confirms they have permission to be on site.
-Parents who are simply delivering to or collecting their children from Reception do not need to sign in.
-All visitors are expected to observe the schools' safeguarding and health and safety regulations to ensure children in school are kept safe.
-The head teacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.
+Parents who are simply delivering or collecting their children do not need to sign in.
+All visitors are expected to observe the school's safeguarding and health and safety regulations to ensure children in school are kept safe.
+The head teacher will exercise professional judgement in determining whether any visitors should be escorted or supervised while on site.

-14. Online safety
+10.8 Online safety